andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

             [clojure.zip :as zip]))
 ```

-Say we have an XML string.
+We have an XML string.

 ```clojure
 (def xml-string